is the Northern Territory’s Government tourism information agency. They have created a delegate welcome page for FCA Conference participants.

 STAY ANOTHER DAY IDEAS

 If you’re there Monday night, come to the Deckchair cinema for dinner and an outdoor movie.
-Financial Counselling Australia is having a special screening of 'The Australian Dream,' the movie about Adam Goodes.
+Financial Counselling Australia is having a special screening of 'High Ground' a new release movie set in the NT.
 It’s a very Darwin thing to do… hang out on a balmy, warm night and meet up with others from the conference.
 There will also be food trucks, serving a variety of snacks and refreshments.

 FCA’S CHEAP AND EASY THINGS TO DO